Old Main, Room 311

 - Molly Brookfield ’09 is a PhD student in History and Women's Studies at the University of Michigan.
-She earned a master's degree in the Cultural Heritage Studies Program at University College London and is working at The Wiener Library.
+She earned a master's degree in the Cultural Heritage Studies Program at University College London and worked at The Wiener Library.

-- Kaitlyn Sheridan ‘09 began graduate work in American history at Oxford University in England.
+- Kaitlyn Sheridan ‘09 is studying American history at Oxford University in England.

 - Anne Reeder ‘09 is a public health professional at the Colorado School of Public Health.

 - Hillary Mohaupt ‘08 earned a master's in museum studies at the University of Delaware.

-- Anne Cullen '07 is studying public history at Loyola University and is Program Assistant for Exhibitions at the Newberry Library.
+- Anne Cullen '07 is studied public history at Loyola University and is Program Assistant for Exhibitions at the Newberry Library.

 - Evan Mohl ’07 is a reporter for Major League Baseball in Boston, Mass.